-2.2.6 SureSelect Methyl-seq analysis
+2.7 SureSelect Methyl-seq analysis

-After alignment, DMRfinder (version 0.1) was used to extract methylation counts and cluster CpG sites into DMRs 44.
+After alignment, DMRfinder (version 0.1) was used to extract methylation counts and cluster CpG sites into differentially methylated regions (DMR) 44.
 Each DMR was defined to contain at least three CpG sites.
 Genomic annotation was performed with ChIPseeker (version 1.10.3) in R45.
 To examine the associations of DNA methylation and the downstream RNA expression, the differences in percent methylation and RNA expressions for the genes selected in the RNA-seq analysis were plotted against each other.
 The genes that exhibited DNA hypermethylation in promoter and RNA downregulation, or DNA hypomethylation in promoter and RNA upregulation, were selected as genes of interest for further analysis.

-2.2.7 Ingenuity Pathway Analysis (IPA) Analysis
+2.8 Ingenuity Pathway Analysis (IPA) Analysis